sigo/asus-zenfone-5-root/README.md

 ## Usage for non-linux systems

 I don't have time for develop scripts for other systems, but you can root your phone manually.
+Your device will be rebooted a few times in whole process.

 1. Download [the rooting script](https://github.com/sigo/asus-zenfone-5-root/archive/master.zip) (about 53.4MiB).
 2. Extract downloaded package.